m0rt1c/oracledb-privs/README.md

 ROLE_TAB_PRIVS
 ```

 A utility script, named `pulltables.sh` is included in this repo.
 It will load credentials and targets from a file named `.env` and use [usql](https://github.com/xo/usql) to download the database tables.
-The `.env` file must export this variables:
+The `.env` file must export these variables:

 ```
 USR=username